WEEDisFOOD/Cardano-Constitution/README.md

 Preamble

 Article I
-Section 1: Governance Committee
+(Section 1) Governance Committee
-Section 2: Requirements and Meetings
+(Section 2) Requirements and Meetings
-Section 3: Power and Duty of the Constitutional Committee Section 4: Elections
+(Section 3) Power and Duty of the Constitutional Committee (Section 4) Elections
-Section 5: Disabilities of Constitutional Committee Members
+(Section 5) Disabilities of Constitutional Committee Members

 Article II
-Section 1: Delegated Representatives
+(Section 1) Delegated Representatives
-Section 2: Requirements
+(Section 2) Requirements
-Section 3: Power and Duty of the Delegated Representatives
+(Section 3) Power and Duty of the Delegated Representatives

 Article III
-Section 1: Stake Pool Operators
+(Section 1) Stake Pool Operators
-Section 2: Power and Duty of the Stake Pool Operators
+(Section 2) Power and Duty of the Stake Pool Operators

 Article IV
-Section 1: The Cardano Community
+(Section 1) The Cardano Community
-Section 2: The Community Rights
+(Section 2) The Community Rights

 Article V
-Section 1: The Cardano Protocol
+(Section 1) The Cardano Protocol
-Section 2: One ADA, one vote
+(Section 2) One ADA, one vote
-Section 3: Minimum Acceptable Protocol Parameters
+(Section 3) Minimum Acceptable Protocol Parameters

 Article VI
 The Cardano Governance Bodies shall not submit or vote in favor of any governance action that serves to promote the establishment of religion or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the community to submit governance actions and to petition the Governance Bodies for a redress of grievances.

+Article VII
-Article VII: Amendment Process
+Amendment Process

+Article VIII
-Article VIII: Blockchain State, Supremacy, Affirmation, Religious Tests
+Blockchain State, Supremacy, Affirmation, Religious Tests

+Article IX
-Article IX: The Ratification of ("Update to the Constitution") governance action, shall be sufficient for the Establishment of this Constitution between the Governance Bodies so ratifying the Same.
+The Ratification of ("Update to the Constitution") governance action, shall be sufficient for the Establishment of this Constitution between the Governance Bodies so ratifying the Same.

 # Minimum Viable Constitution (MVC)